onbloc/adena-resource/README.md

 ## Disclaimer
 The Adena Team ("we") allows anyone to submit information about any tokens.

 Although we throughly review the submissions, we do not gurantee the integrity of tokens on this list.

-The approval of a submission is not an endorsement or nor an investment advice of the asset.
+The approval of a submission is not an endorsement nor an investment advice of the asset.

 In no event shall the Adena Team be liable for your damages resulting from investments in assets included in this repository.

 The Adena Team reserves the right to reject or remove token submissions at any time at our sole discretion.